Head Loss – Pressure Loss

 See also: Minor Head Loss – Local Pressure Loss

-In industry any pipe system contains different technological elements as bends, fittings, valves or heated channels.
+In industry, any pipe system contains different technological elements as bends, fittings, valves, or heated channels.
 These additional components add to the overall head loss of the system.
 Such losses are generally termed minor losses, although they often account for a major portion of the head loss.
-For relatively short pipe systems, with a relatively large number of bends and fittings, minor losses can easily exceed major losses (especially with a partially closed valve that can cause a greater pressure loss than a long pipe, in fact when a valve is closed or nearly closed, the minor loss is infinite).
+For relatively short pipe systems, with a relatively large number of bends and fittings, minor losses can easily exceed major losses (especially with a partially closed valve that can cause a greater pressure loss than a long pipe when a valve is closed or nearly closed, the minor loss is infinite).

 The minor losses are commonly measured experimentally.
 The data, especially for valves, are somewhat dependent upon the particular manufacturer’s design.

-Generally, most of methods that are used in industry, define a coefficient K as a value for certain technological component.
+Generally, most methods that are used in the industry define a coefficient K as a value for a certain technological component.

-Like pipe friction, the minor losses are roughly proportional to the square of the flow rate and therefore they can be easy integrated into the Darcy-Weisbach equation.
+Like pipe friction, the minor losses are roughly proportional to the square of the flow rate, and therefore they can be easily integrated into the Darcy-Weisbach equation.
 K is the sum of all of the loss coefficients in the length of pipe, each contributing to the overall head loss.

 The following methods are of practical importance in local pressure loss calculations: